lancenacabuan/Shaliah/README.md

 ### 14.3 Christian-Jewish Dialogue

-A Father-centered Unitarian confession shares with Judaism an unqualified affirmation that the God of Israel is one person.
+A Father-centered Unitarian confession shares with Judaism an unqualified affirmation of the sole and unique deity of the God of Israel.
 Presenting Jesus as Messiah, prophet like Moses, Davidic king, Son of Man, and supreme *shaliah* removes the immediate claim that a human being must be identified with YHWH.
 This can make the Christian message more intelligible within Jewish monotheistic categories.

 Substantial differences remain.
 Judaism does not generally confess Jesus as Messiah, resurrected Lord, universal judge, mediator of the new covenant, or the one through whom the nations receive eschatological life.
 Historical Christian persecution also cannot be reduced to a Christological misunderstanding.
 Biblical Unitarianism may remove one conceptual barrier, but it does not erase the distinctively Christian claims about Jesus.

 ### 14.4 Christian-Muslim Dialogue

 Islam likewise rejects a tri-personal understanding of God and honors Jesus as Messiah and prophet while denying central Christian claims concerning divine sonship, crucifixion, resurrection, and redemptive lordship.
-A Biblical Unitarian can affirm without qualification that God is one person and that Jesus is not God, which removes the standard Muslim objection to the Trinity.
+A Biblical Unitarian can affirm without qualification that God alone is the one supreme deity and Jesus is not ontologically identical with God, which removes the standard Muslim objection to the Trinity.

 The remaining disagreement is still profound.
 Biblical Unitarians confess Jesus’ unique sonship, death, resurrection, heavenly exaltation, future judgment, and binding lordship.
 Their position is therefore not an Islamic Christology expressed in Christian vocabulary.
 It offers a different form of Christian monotheism, not a dissolution of the Christian gospel into generic Abrahamic agreement.